Autism Spectrum Disorder

 4. Other adults need training and support to provide instruction to the child beyond the therapy minutes.
 It allows the child to transfer skills from one setting to another.

-5. Fine-tune communications skills after other areas improve.
+5. Fine-tune communication skills after other areas improve.
 These include speech, sound, and grammar errors, difficulties with figurative language, and asking and answering questions.